pivotal-cf/docs-pks/manage-users.hbs.md

 owner: TKGI
 ---

 This topic describes how to manage users in VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) with User Account and Authentication (UAA).

 ## <a id='overview'></a> Overview

 UAA is the identity management service for Tanzu Kubernetes Grid Integrated Edition.
 Tanzu Kubernetes Grid Integrated Edition includes a UAA server, which is hosted on the TKGI API VM.

 To interact with the UAA server, you can use the UAA Command Line Interface (UAAC).
-You can either run UAAC commands from the Ops Manager VM or install UAAC on your local workstation.
+You can either run UAAC commands from the {{ vars.platform_name }} VM or install UAAC on your local workstation.

 ### <a id='tkgi-uaa-scope'></a> UAA Scopes for Tanzu Kubernetes Grid Integrated Edition Users